AaronBenesch/analogClock/README.md

 This project is an analog clock  using HTML, CSS, and JavaScript.
 The clock displays the current time with hour, minute, and second hands.

+## Assignment

+We had to use javascript to program a clock that displays seconds, minutes and hours.
+We were given the index.html and were not allowed to change it - otherwise we could decide, what we wanted to do

 ## Features

 - Clock showing the current time accurately with 3 hands displaying seconds, hours and minutes